 Your Hormones.
 Hormone imbalances occur in both men and women and some fluctuation is natural.
 As the body ages and changes, an imbalance can occur that results in higher emotional responses.

 Test Your Testosterone!
 If you think there is nothing you can do about your hormone levels, you're wrong.
 You can pay a visit to your doctor's office to have him or her test your hormone levels.
-If necessary, he or she may prescribe you a medication to help balance hormones and stabilize emotions.
+If necessary, they may prescribe you a medication to help balance hormones and stabilize emotions.
 There are also some dietary and herbal supplements you can try.

 Depression.
-Many people suffer from mental illness like depression without realizing it.
-In fact, millions of Americans suffer from different types of depression.
+Many people develop a mental illness like depression without realizing it.
+In fact, millions of Americans experience different types of depression.
 For those that self-medicate with drugs or alcohol, depression may worsen along with intense emotions.
 Depression can occur due to genetics, a chemical imbalance in the brain, or it could be brought on by a traumatic life event.
-Although many are embarrassed to admit that they suffer from depression, trying to "tough it out" will not help.
+Although many are embarrassed to admit that they're experiencing depression, trying to "tough it out" will not help.

 Be gentle and kind with yourself, and seek care.
 It is best to seek professional medical help from a doctor, counselor, or therapist to help you combat depression or other emotional disorders.